cloud-gov/django-uaa/docs/quickstart.rst

 Required templates
 ~~~~~~~~~~~~~~~~~~

+You will also need to create at least one template to use cg-django-uaa.

 All of these are rendered using a ``RequestContext`` and so will also
 receive any additional variables provided by `context processors
 <https://docs.djangoproject.com/en/stable/ref/templates/api/>`_.